CuB3y0nd/CuB3y0nd.github.io/content/friends/index.en.md

   description: CuB3y0nd's Blog
 ```

-## 温馨提示

-{{< admonition info "Notice" true >}}
+{{<admonition type="info">}}

-1. If you want to exchange link, please leave a comment in the above format. (personal non-commercial blogs / websites only)
+1. If you want to exchange link, please create [PR](https://github.com/CuB3y0nd/CuB3y0nd.github.io/pulls) or leave a comment in the above format. (personal non-commercial blogs / websites only)
-2. :(fa-solid fa-exclamation-triangle): Website failure, stop maintenance and improper content may be unlinked!
-3. Those websites that do not respect other people's labor achievements, reprint without source, or malicious acts, please do not come to exchange.
+2. Those websites that do not respect other people's labor achievements, reprint without source, or malicious acts, please do not come to exchange.

-{{< /admonition >}}
+<center>:(fa-solid fa-exclamation-triangle): Website failure, stop maintenance and improper content may be unlinked! :(fa-solid fa-exclamation-triangle):</center>

+{{</admonition>}}